-We are launching Literature Live with Home in the Heart: An Adaptation for Students of Sandra Cisneros's "The House on Mango Street", about a young Latina growing up in a multi-mixed neighborhood in America.
+We launched Literature Live in February 2017 with Home in the Heart: An Adaptation for Students of Sandra Cisneros's "The House on Mango Street", about a young Latina growing up in a multi-mixed neighborhood in America.
 Local Theater Company selected this book for three reasons.

 - It directly addresses the experiences of Latino students in BVSD (approximately 28.5%).

 - It is a book that members of our Teacher Advisory Committee are either currently teaching or are interested in adding to their curriculum.

 - And Cisneros’ mastery of poetic language in both English and Spanish, is simultaneously accessible to students reading below grade-level, and heightened enough to engage advanced readers.